YounsseAmazzal/Shutdown-Timer-Application/README.md

-# 🔴 Shutdown Button
+# 🔴 Shutdown Timer Application

-A simple app that shuts down your computer with one click.
-Works on Windows, Mac, and Linux.
+A simple cross-platform app that lets you schedule your computer shutdown with flexible timing options.

 ## ✨ What it does

+This application allows you to:
-This tiny application provides a single button that shuts down your computer immediately when clicked.
+- Shut down your computer immediately
+- Schedule shutdown after 10, 20, or 30 minutes
+- Cancel a scheduled shutdown

 ## 🚀 How to use

-1. Run `python shutdown_app.py`
+1. Run `python shutdown_timer.py`
-2. Click the "Shutdown" button
-3. Your computer will shut down
+2. Select your desired shutdown time:
+   - **Now**: Immediate shutdown
+   - **10 Minutes**: Shutdown after 10 minutes
+   - **20 Minutes**: Shutdown after 20 minutes
+   - **30 Minutes**: Shutdown after 30 minutes
+3. To cancel a scheduled shutdown, click the **Cancel Shutdown** button

 ## 📋 Requirements